truelossless/datf2bot/README.md

 ### Alerts (admin only)

     !:alerts

 Display whether or not the updates alerts are enabled.
 If disabled, the server won't get notified if a TF2 update drops.
-If enabled, Datf2bot will post a message with multiple informations related to the update (date, number of changes, minor or major update, link to the original post on teamfortress.com)
+If enabled, Datf2bot will post a message with multiple informations related to the update (date, number of changes, minor or major update, link to the original post on teamfortress.com).

     !:alerts on

 Enable updates alerts (enabled by default)

     !:alerts off

 Disable updates alerts

+### Lang (admin only)

+    !:lang

+Display which language Datf2bot is set on, in your guild.
+Please note that this language will only apply with update messages and won't work for small commands, in order to spare the database.

+    !:lang LANGUAGE

+Where LANGAUGE is a 2 letter country code.
+Set the language to given value.
+Currently, supported languages are en and fr.

+### Lastupdate (everyone)

+    !:lastupdate

+Print various stats about last TF2 update and a link to the teamfortress.com original blogpost.

+## Troubleshooting

+if you experience any difficulty, open an issue by clicking the "issue" tab.

 ## Warranty